The Fathers of Western Orthodoxy

 Through his prayers, may Christ our God have mercy upon us and save us!

-St John of Saint-Denis (Eugraph Kovalevsky) – feast: 30th January
+St John of Saint-Denis (Eugraphe Kovalevsky)

 Photo gallery (includes holy relics)

-He was an ally of Fr Irenaeus (Winnaert) and was closely associated with the establishment, by the 1936 decree of Metropolitan (and future Patriarch) Sergius of Moscow, of the “Western Orthodox Church” – which later took the name of “The Orthodox-Catholic Church of France”.
-After Fr Irenaeus fell asleep in the Lord, the newly-ordained Fr Eugraph took up the torch and faithfully led the Western Orthodox communities for the remainder of his earthly life.
+He was an ally of Fr Irenaeus (Winnaert) and was closely associated with the establishment, by the 1936 decree of Metropolitan (and future Patriarch) Sergius of Moscow, of the Western Orthodox Church – which later took the name of The Orthodox-Catholic Church of France.
+After Fr Irenaeus fell asleep in the Lord, the newly-ordained Fr Eugraphe took up the torch and faithfully led the Western Orthodox communities for the remainder of his earthly life.

-For the liturgical use of the latter, Father Eugraph worked tirelessly to restore the ancient Gallican rite, which was practised in the West prior to the reforms of Charlemagne.
+For the liturgical use of the latter, Father Eugraphe worked tirelessly to restore the ancient Gallican rite, which was practised in the West prior to the reforms of Charlemagne.
 The restored rite has come to be known as the Divine Liturgy according to Saint Germanus of Paris.

 In addition to the Mass, he restored an entire cycle of the Divine Office closely based on Benedictine usage, as well as full provision for the sacramental life of the Church, and a distinctive iconographic style for use by the Western Orthodox Christians under his care.

-Ordained a priest in 1937, Father Eugraph was primarily responsible for the Western Orthodox Church until his falling asleep in 1970 – a period that was not without its difficulties.
+Ordained a priest in 1937, Father Eugraphe was primarily responsible for the Western Orthodox Church until his falling asleep in 1970 – a period that was not without its difficulties.
 Fr Eugraph was not without his detractors, who calumniated his person and called into question the legitimacy of his work, particularly when it became known that Patriarch Alexy of Moscow had planned to have him consecrated as bishop to serve the Western Orthodox flock, and seeds of jealousy began to take root.
 All of these difficulties he faced with grace and serenity, and with the single-minded determination to fulfil the Gospel call of Christ to go out and teach all nations.

 Some years after leaving the Patriarchate of Moscow, Fr Eugraph was indeed consecrated bishop with his episcopal See at Saint-Denis.
 He was consecrated at the hands of Archbishop St John Maximovitch, thus becoming possibly the first Western Orthodox bishop consecrated since the time of the Great Schism, and certainly the first in modern history.